Point-free Construction of Real Exponentiation: Introduction

+However, Step 4 presents several geometric issues.
+For one, working with real exponents creates continuity issues at $x=0$, forcing us to work with positive Dedekind base.
+Additionally, exponentiation can either be monotone or antitone, depending on whether $x>1$ or $x<1$.
+These two different cases require individual treatment, which gives rise to a piecewise account of exponentiation, raising further continuity issues.
+In light of this, we develop some new lifting and gluing techniques for localic spaces (see Lemma~\ref{lem:rationalsliftreals} and Section~\ref{subsec:gluingtechnique}) which allow us to glue these different cases of exponentiation together to obtain a continuous map.

-Let us give a short summary of the different sections in the paper.
-In Section~\ref{sec:PrelimExp}, we lay out the preliminaries of point-free mathematics and the geometric theory of Dedekind reals.
+\paragraph{Outline of Paper} The preliminaries of point-free mathematics and the geometric theory of Dedekind reals are laid out in Section~\ref{sec:PrelimExp}.
 In Section~\ref{sec:ExpI}, we tackle the basic case of defining rational exponentiation for positive reals, along with many of the familiar algebraic properties of exponentiation.
 We extend these results in Section~\ref{sec:ExpII} to obtain the general account of real exponentiation for positive reals.
 As an immediate application of these properties, we also obtain a point-free account of logarithms in Section~\ref{sec:log}.
-Finally in Section~\ref{sec:ExpNT}, we sketch out a couple other possible point-free approaches to exponentiation, before discussing the relevance of a point-free construction of real exponentiation to constructing the classifying topos of places, and (more broadly) to Diophantine Geometry and Number Theory.
+Finally in Section~\ref{sec:ExpNT}, we sketch out a couple other possible point-free approaches to exponentiation, before discussing the relevance of a point-free construction of real exponentiation to constructing the classifying topos of places, and (more broadly) to Arithmetic Geometry and Number Theory.